Suck on the Jugular

 Want to change my shape and change my name

-Want to get out of myself for a while, don't feel no shame
+Want to get out of myself for a while but feel no shame

 I love men to be men and women women